capesstack/capesstack.github.io/index.md

 1. CentOS uses Security Enhanced Linux (SELinux) instead of AppArmor

 #### Implementation
-While the `iptables` service is running on CAPES and the only ports listening have services attached to them, you should still consider using a Web Application Firewall (WAF), an Intrusion Detection System (IDS), and/or a Network Security Monitor (like [ROCKNSM](http://rocknsm.io) which has an IDS integrated on top of a litany of other goodies) to monitor/defend your stack.
+While the `firewalld` service is running on CAPES and the only ports listening have services attached to them, you should still consider using a Web Application Firewall (WAF), an Intrusion Detection System (IDS), and/or a Network Security Monitor (like [ROCKNSM](http://rocknsm.io) which has an IDS integrated on top of a litany of other goodies) to monitor/defend your stack.

 If possible when deploying CAPES, just like a passive NSM, should **not** be on, or accessible from, the contested network.
 This will prevent it from being targeted by aggressors.